OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 * ***Encounters.*** These activities include interacting with factions, characters, monsters, or other beings, but can also cover attacking, defending, and evading opponents.
 Encounters can take minutes or hours to complete.
 Multiple encounters can occur back to back.
 * ***Downtime.*** These activities occur between adventures, like carousing, research, training, and other non-adventuring tasks.
 This can also include crafting and domain-level play.
 Downtime can take hours, days, weeks, or even months to complete.

 The gamemaster controls the transition from one scene to another, often with cues from the players.
-Once the gamemaster sets the scene, it may be necessary to partition the scene, allowing everyone a turn.
+Once the gamemaster sets the scene, it may be necessary to partition it, granting everyone a turn.
 ## Turns

 Each turn takes approximately 6 seconds of in-game time.
 A round is when everyone completes a single turn; the next round begins once all turns are finalized.
 This process continues until the scene transitions or is concluded.